RKKOYA/Sonar-Builder/README.md

 # Lowrance-Sonar-Mapper

+## Description
-The Lowrance Sonar Mapper project aims to create a 3D map based on sonar logs recorded from Lowrance fish sonar products.
+The Lowrance Sonar Mapper project aims to create a 3D map based on sonar logs recorded from Lowrance fish sonar product.
+The project allows users to visualize and better understand their fishing environment.